heaversm/audio-chat-gpt-tutorial/README.md

 This is a project designed to be used alongside the [youtube tutorial series here](https://www.youtube.com/playlist?list=PLC_E8ugf8_OyaTl2c4NeYvsNdl4uw-6YC).

-This tutorial series will help you create your own audio chatGPT - talk to it, and it will talk back - no openAI premium subscription needed!
+This tutorial series will help you create your own audio chatGPT - talk to it, and it will talk back - no openAI premium subscription needed!!

 ## Up and running